AJ8GH/bank-tech-test/README.md

     - `sinon` to stub functions in class depencies
     - `sinon` to stub console.log

+- Code quality:
-- CI: set up circleCI to run tests on each commit
+  - CI: set up `circleCI` to run tests on each commit
+  - Style: repo meets `JSstandard style` guidelines - enforced using ES lint with no outstanding offences
+  - Maintainability: A grade from `Code Climate`

 *e.g.*